b-spatz/gdl90/README.md

 That console window is scrollable, but doesn't (yet?) update until you click the refresh button (do it often).

-The example screenshot below (against stratux v1.6r1-eu027) shows various GDL90 message counts at the top, plus more per-message detail in the Console by port (4000 in this case):
+The example screenshot below (against stratux v1.6r1-eu027) shows various GDL90 message counts at the top, plus more per-message detail in the Console by port (4000 in this case).
+Selected values explained:
 * Heartbeat shows 36 messages of standard GDL90 Heartbeat and 33 of the [stratux-identifying Heatbeat](https://github.com/cyoung/stratux/blob/master/notes/app-vendor-integration.md) plus some bit decoding)
 * Ownship shows 33 messages, decoded as N342ME/mode-S plus lat/long and integrity bit decoding
 * 90 Traffic messages, latest target is SWA2276 with pressure altitude